margaal/margaal-blog-240df/src/pages/cv.md

       ## Experience

-      During my internship at Atlantic Telecom Togo, I was able to work on the design and deployment of an *OLAP(OnLine Analytical Processing) cube*.
+      During my internship at *Atlantic Telecom Togo,* I was able to work on the design and deployment of an *OLAP(OnLine Analytical Processing) cube*.
-      Design of a web application to study the behavior of telephone subscribers from the transactions they carry out
+      Design of a web application to study the behaviour of telephone subscribers from the transactions they carry out

       ## Certificate